Tyler Posey Smooches His New Girlfriend and 7 More Things You Didn't See on TV at the 2017 MTV VMAs

 Alberto E. Rodriguez/Getty Images, Instagram

-1. Tyler Posey Brought His Girlfriend: As we recently reported, the Teen Wolf actor told us he's been dating someone, and he appeared to make that official when he brought her to the VMAs!
-Posey was spotted smooching Sophia Ali during the show.
-Though she didn't pose with him on the red carpet, they arrived together in the same car.
-They were also spotted holding hands while walking down to their seats where Posey planted a kiss on her cheek!
+1. Tyler Posey Brought His Girlfriend: As we recently reported, the Teen Wolf actor told us he's been dating someone new, and he appeared to make that official when he brought her to the VMAs!
+Posey was spotted smooching Sophia Ali during the show, and though she didn't pose with him on the red carpet, they arrived together in the same car.
+They were also spotted holding hands while walking down to their seats where Posey planted a kiss on her cheek.

 2. The Cyrus Family Was Being Adorable: But do we expect anything less?
 Miley Cyrus, Noah Cyrus, Tish Cyrus, Billy Ray Cyrus and Brandi Cyrus all sat in the front row together at The Forum as a family.
 Before Miley took the stage to perform her new single "Younger," she kissed her mama, and as she performed, her parents and sisters were spotted cheering, dancing and singing along from their awesome seat in the audience.
 At one point, Tish even lovingly smacked Billy Ray on his booty while he stood up to dance.
 The "Achy Breaky Heart" crooner was incredibly popular, chatting with everyone from Ellen DeGeneres to Lorde!